Boring FoodSaver Vacuum Sealer Infomercial Rips-Off the Magic Bullet

 Veteran infomercial host Beau Rials (think Mick with a Southern accent) and his wife Lanae (Beau’s Mimi) have their “family” over to their house.
 Because these people are family and not Beau’s hung-over party friends, the Food Saver infomercial resembles the Bullet Express infomercial in that respect.
 Although Beau calls these people “family,” he never tells us how they are related to each other or to Beau and his wife.

-One difference between the FoodSaver infomercial and the Magic Bullet infomercial is the Beau admits up front that they are going to submit their guests to “an experiment we’ve been planning.”
+One difference between the FoodSaver infomercial and the Magic Bullet infomercial is that Beau admits up front that they are going to submit their guests to “an experiment we’ve been planning.”
 At least they were warned.

 Here is a clip of “highlights” from the FoodSaver infomercial.
 This video is about six minutes long and it really is boring, but fans of the Magic Bullet will enjoy seeing how it compares: